Explore

 How long is the tour?
 It takes about four hours.

 Are there restrooms?
 Yes, of course.
-There are a total of four, and we always stop when someone requests a break.
+There are four, and we always stop when someone requests a break.

 What should I carry?
 A large water!
-Bring a camera and hat, and be sure to check the forecast and dress accordingly.
+Camera and hat, and be sure to check the forecast and dress accordingly.
+Adults bring your ID.
 You may also want to bring a snack to enjoy as you walk.

 How do we get back to downtown?
 There are two main ways: walk or take a ferry to Long Wharf.